ShahleemLatif/Generative_AI/README.md

 2. Install the required Python packages:
    pip install pandas tiktoken openai numpy

-3. Update the API\_KEY variable in Untitled-.py with your actual OpenAI API key.
+3. Update the API\_KEY variable in Jupyter notebook files with your actual OpenAI API key.
 4. Prepare your data in a CSV file (e.g., data/books\_rating.csv) with a designated text column (e.g., review/text).
-5. Open and run the Untitled-.py notebook in a Jupyter environment.
+5. Open and run the Jupyter notebook files in a Jupyter environment.
 6. Execute the cells sequentially to load data, process embeddings, and interact with the chatbot.

 ## **3\.
 Fine-tuning and Evaluating a GPT-2 Model for Sentiment Classification with PEFT (LoRA)**